s-huggins/tech-test-js/readme.md

 npm i
 ```

-When you have completed the test, either create your own repository to store your project (Github/BitBucket/Gitlab are all fine), then send us a link to the repository or just ZIP the files and send them stright to us (phil.lane@codinketchup.com).
+When you have completed the test, either create your own repository to store your project (Github/BitBucket/Gitlab are all fine), then send us a link to the repository or just ZIP the files and send them straight to us (phil.lane@codinketchup.com).

 ## The test